freelearncoding/angular-ivy-bar-qr-code/README.md

 # Angular 13+ AND BARCode / QR Code Scanner

-This is a test project to demonstrate using Angular 13+(https://github.com/angular/angular-cli).
-I am usig QuaggaJS(https://github.com/ericblade/quagga2#readme) Package to read barcode and .
+This is a test project to demonstrate using [Angular 13+](https://github.com/angular/angular-cli).
+I am usig [QuaggaJS](https://github.com/ericblade/quagga2#readme) Package to read barcode and .
 Please ref. link to see list of supported bar code.

 It's been extended with testing support so you can start writing tests immediately.

 ## Get started
-You can play in direct Demo(https://stackblitz.com/edit/angular-ivy-kxarws) StackBlitz link
+You can play in direct [Demo](https://stackblitz.com/edit/angular-ivy-kxarws) StackBlitz link

 ### Clone the repo